symfony/symfony-docs/frontend/encore/simple-example.rst

 Keep Going!
 -----------

-Encore support many more features!
+Encore supports many more features!
 For a full list of what you can do, see `Encore's index.js file`_.
 Or, go back to :ref:`list of Encore articles <encore-toc>`.

 .. _`Encore's index.js file`: https://github.com/symfony/webpack-encore/blob/master/index.js